 What's Working for Conservation

-Product Information: The vendor is Mat, Inc. in Floodwood, MN.
-It comes in "natural" and some other color, we recommend the natural.
-It's made of aspen/poplar (roughly 70%), corn (roughly 30%), and a synthetic binder (roughly 5%).
-It is not organic certified, and cannot be used on organic certified crop land (due to the synthetic binder), but it can be used on adjacent habitat areas (at least 10 feet from organic certified land).
+Weed Suppressant Mat, manufactured by Mat Inc. in Floodwood MN. (shown below) It comes in "natural" and green tint, it’s made of aspen/poplar (roughly 70%), corn (roughly 30%), and a synthetic binder (roughly 5%).
+It is not organic certified and cannot be used on organic certified crop land (due to the synthetic binder), but it can be used on adjacent habitat areas (at least 10 feet from organic certified land).
 Rolls are 50 ft by 5 ft, about 1/4 inch thick.
 Very durable, lasts about 4 years according to the sales rep. Heavy enough that it doesn’t rip easily.

-Dan Schutte: We’ve been having great success with this product on forb plantings.
+Dan Schutte: We’ve been having great success using Weed Suppressant Mat for forb plantings.
 The photos below show the same site shortly after installation, and 1 year later.

 The following photos show another site, about 9 months after planting (left) and one year after planting, at the end of the second growing season (right):

 Sarah Foltz Jordan: Photos below show examples of native hedgerow plantings in MN using Weed Suppressant Mat.
 We are interested in seeing how this performs in pretty wet (reed canary) areas using tightly spaced native shrubs.
 The sales rep says they expect it will hold up fine for a few years on very moist sites.
 My hope is that it will provide the weed control needed to get the shrubs established, before it breaks down.
 If it does hold up long enough, this could be a good alternative to plastic mulch, which either has to be removed or eventually ends up fragmented in the soil.
 (Sarah Foltz Jordan (Xerces Society) and Dan Schutte (Shoreview Natives).